-Car accidents are common in today’s world, and if you’ve been in a car accident, you’ll need knowledge of what to do, and also what not to do.
+Car accidents are common in today’s world, and if you’ve been in a car accident, you’ll need knowledge of what to do and also what not to do.
 There are many things you can do to speed up your car accident claim and help ensure you get the fair compensation you deserve from the liable party’s insurance provider.
 But there are also plenty of factors—and even scams—that can delay or derail your claim altogether.
 Personal injury law is complicated even for experienced personal injury lawyers and insurance agents, let alone the average person.

-If you’ve been in a car accident with another person.
+If you’ve been in a car accident (or motorcycle accident) with another person.
 You must understand your rights, what to avoid, pitfalls in the legal process, and when attorneys are recommended to negotiate with insurance, among other things.
 Therefore, we’re here to give you some insight into your potential personal injury case.
-In this article, we’ll take a look at some common mistakes people make when they get in vehicle collisions, so you’ll know what not to do if you’re injured in an accident.
+In this article, we’ll take a look at some common mistakes people make when they get into vehicle collisions, so you’ll know what not to do if you’re injured in an accident.
 This way, you can abide by all the appropriate laws and ensure a proper settlement from the liable party’s insurance, so you and your car can resume your normal business.

 Do not leave the scene.

 You may be tempted to run from the scene of a car accident and avoid dealing with the police and insurance agents, but this can have serious consequences.
 If you are ever involved in a car accident, you must remain at the scene and exchange insurance information with other drivers.
-You should also remain on-site until emergency services arrive if there are passengers in your vehicle who need medical attention.
+You should also remain on site until emergency services arrive if there are passengers in your vehicle who need medical attention.
 Similarly, if you are suffering from serious injuries that require immediate attention, do not leave without first calling for help.

 This will not only protect you from being charged with leaving the scene of a car accident; it will also allow other drivers or pedestrians who might have witnessed portions of the crash to provide valuable eyewitness testimony during any future legal proceedings related to your personal injury case.
-Such important evidence can be vital in a case of distracted or aggressive driving from the defendant and may be needed later in court to prove fault in your lawsuit (to their insurance reps).
-Accidents can be messy and involve many parties, lawyers recommend collecting evidence here to better prove fault.
+Such important evidence can be vital in a case of distracted or aggressive driving by the defendant and may be needed later in court to prove fault in your lawsuit (to their insurance reps).
+Accidents can be messy and involve many parties; lawyers recommend collecting evidence to better prove fault.
 Claims will need compelling information to ensure the liable party’s car insurance pays for these damages.

 Don’t forget to exchange information with other parties.